 Getting there

 From downtown Saranac Lake, head north on Broadway (Route 86) and turn right on Bloomingdale Ave.
 (Route 3), then turn right on Pine Street after about a half mile.
-Cross the railroad tracks and turn left on Forest Hill Ave. and follow it as it wraps around Moody Pond.
-The trailhead is on the left in about a half mile.
-Park on the right shoulder of the road, and please be respectful of the nearby property owners.
-Please note that the parking is limited, so I suggest you park downtown and add an extra bit of an easy walk to the trailhead!
+Cross the railroad tracks and turn left on Forest Hill Ave., and follow it as it wraps around Moody Pond.
+Please plan ahead as parking at the trailhead is extremely limited and located adjacent to a quiet local neighborhood.

 Start planning your family vacation to Saranac Lake today!